Brunopaes/mooncake/README.md

 `pip install git+https://github.com/Brunopaes/treeshrews.git`

-or, if for some reason the installation fails, donwloads this repository and, inside the project's root, run the following command:
+or, if for some reason the installation fails, downloads this repository and, inside the project's root, run the following command:

 `python setup.py install`